Scheduled and Tentative Book Sales

-The goal of our cyber-museum is to present images and data pertaining to the cities, towns and topics of interest to you, the visitor, and to the membership of South Shore Historical Society, Inc. In September 2010 we added a bookstore to the museum.
-In October 2010 we added a gallery of homefront World War II ephemera.
+The goal of our cyber-museum is to present images and data pertaining to the cities, towns and topics of interest to you, the visitor, and to the membership of South Shore Historical Society, Inc. In October 2010 we added a gallery of homefront World War II ephemera.
 In November 2010 we expanded the museum to include images of three dimensional artfacts in our galleries.

 Images and their accomanying text may be seen as a slide show.
 If you want to slow the progress of the slide show, go to the "full screen" box at the bottom right of your screen.
 Just above it an "options" link should appear.
 That options link allows you to slow the speed of the slide show.
 Right and left arrows will also enhance your enjoyment of the site.

 Maintenance of this cyber-museum is an ongoing learning activity of the South Shore Historical Society, Inc.'s membership.
 Don't expect it to work perfectly.

 Although the society's annual budget is small, (under $750 per year) donations would be helpful.
 Donations to help support this site can be made through PayPal or mailed to South Shore Historical Society, Inc., P. O. Box 144, North Abington, Massachusetts 02351.